 Now it’s time to test out what you did.
 Open Google Analytics.
 Open your website in another browser tab or window.
 Navigate to the contact form, fill it out, and submit it.
 Quickly go back to Google Analytics and click Realtime.
 Verify that Event Category and Event Action match what you set up in your new tag.
 If you see them, you are all ready to set up your event tracking goals.
 If you don’t see an event tracked at all, carefully retrace the steps above.
 In particular, make sure you have used the right logic in your variable and be sure to re-publish the container if you make any changes.

 Google Tag Manager can be used to track a lot more actions than just user clicks, but we covered a lot already, so that’s for another day.

-Stuck?
+Confused by Google Tag Manager event tracking?
 Just post a comment below and we will try to help out.